The Riesz basisness of the eigenfunctions and eigenvectors connected to the stability problem of a fluid-conveying tube with boundary control: Some background and preliminary results

-There are conditions for the inequality \eqref{eq05xav} to allow for equality, in which case one says that $T$ satisfies the \textit{spectrum-determined growth} assumption (a term introduced by Triggiani in \cite{Triggiani1975}).
-For example, equality holds for the large class of eventually norm-continuous semigroups, including the special cases of eventually differentiable semigroups -- i.e.\ differentiable with respect to $\left\|\,\cdot\,\right\| $ -- and compact semigroups (see \cite[Corollary IV.3.12]{EngelNagel1999}).
-A condition of particular interest to us, however, is formulated in terms of the unconditional or Riesz basisness of the root vectors, which can be deduced readily from a theorem by Miloslavskii \cite[Theorem 1]{Miloslavskii1985}.
-Assuming that \eqref{eq05x} holds, let $\left\{\lambda_n\right\}_{n=1}^\infty$ be a sequence of normal eigenvalues of $T$, which are simple if their moduli is large enough, and suppose the corresponding sequence of eigenvectors $\left\{x_n\right\}_{n=1}^\infty$ forms a Riesz basis for ${\mathbb{X}}$ (operators possessing these properties are contained in Dunford's class of spectral operators, see \cite{DunfordSchwartz1971}).
-There exists then a unique sequence of vectors $\left\{z_n\right\}_{n=1}^\infty$ such that the eigenvectors $x_n$ are biorthogonal to the $z_n$ in ${\mathbb{X}}$.
-Since $x_0$ can be expanded in the Riesz basis of eigenvectors,
+There are conditions for the inequality \eqref{eq05xav} to allow for equality, in which case one says that $T$ satisfies the \textit{spectrum-determined growth} assumption or condition (a term introduced by Triggiani in \cite{Triggiani1975}).
+For example, equality holds for the large class of eventually norm-continuous semigroups, including the special cases of eventually differentiable semigroups -- i.e.\ $\left\|\,\cdot\,\right\|$-differentiable -- and compact semigroups (see \cite[Corollary IV.3.12]{EngelNagel1999}).
+A condition of particular interest to us, however, is formulated in terms of the unconditional or Riesz basisness (i.e.\ basisness equivalent to orthonormal basisness) of the root vectors, which can be deduced readily from a theorem of Miloslavskii \cite[Theorem 1]{Miloslavskii1985}.
+Indeed, concerning Riesz basisness, we have the following elementary argument: Let $\left\{\lambda_n\in\mathbf{C}\right\}$ be a properly enumerated sequence of simple eigenvalues of the $\mathbf{CLS}$ operator $T$ and suppose there is a corresponding sequence of eigenvectors $\left\{x_n\right\}$ of $T$ which forms a Riesz basis for ${\mathbb{X}}$.
+There exists then a unique sequence of vectors $\left\{z_n\right\}$ such that the pairs $\left\{x_n,z_n\right\}$ form a biorthogonal sequence in ${\mathbb{X}}$.
+Since every $x_0\in{\mathbb{X}}$ has a norm-convergent expansion in the Riesz basis of eigenvectors, which we assume has the series form